 The above RSS feed URL example includes the

 localevariable is required, but you can change it to another supported locale.
 For example,

 Search for any Configuration Manager article about BitLocker

 Use other keywords or the Microsoft Learn search filters to further refine your search query.

 At the bottom of the list of results, select the RSS link.

 Use this feed in an RSS application to receive notifications when there's a change to any of the search results.
 Refer to the RSS application's documentation on how to configure and tune it.

 You can also Watch the MEMDocs repository on GitHub.
 This method can generate many notifications.
 It also doesn't include changes from the private repository that Microsoft uses.

-The Microsoft Endpoint Manager documentation library, like most Microsoft technical documentation, is open-sourced on GitHub.
+The Microsoft Intune product family documentation library, like most Microsoft technical documentation, is open-sourced on GitHub.
 This library accepts and encourages community contributions.
 For more information on how to get started, see our contributor guide.
 The only prerequisite is to create a GitHub account.